 Sometimes rather than challenging the talk, you might need to simply stop it and replace it with something else.

-Feelings of jealousy is such a thought that can lead to a downward spiral of negative images and feelings, and most are based on irrational beliefs – here it might be more effective to tell yourself
+Feelings of jealousy are one such thought that can lead to a downward spiral of negative images and feelings, and most are based on irrational beliefs – here it might be more effective to tell yourself

 ‘STOP – I’m not even going there’